Arya200129/BloodBankManagement--Sprint2--FrontEnd/README.md

 # BloodBankManagement--Sprint2--FrontEnd
-This is Angular Frontend of BloodBankManagement--Sprint2 project This project was generated with Angular CLI version 17.1.3.
+This is Angular Frontend of BloodBankManagement--Sprint2 project.
+This project was generated with Angular CLI version 17.1.3.

 ## Development server